Biomedical Engineering (BIEN)

 BIEN 6954 Seminar in Biomedical Computing (0 credits)

 Scholarly presentations on current topics in biomedical engineering and related areas by visiting professors, resident faculty and graduate students.
 Attendance is required of all full-time graduate students.
-SNC/UNC grade assessment.
 Mandatory for all full-time BIEN graduate students.
+S/U grade assessment.

 Level of Study: Graduate